todogroup/outbound-oss/content/01-introduction.md

 ## Maturity levels

-Corporate adoption of open source software (OSS) can typically be classified with a model of maturity levels.
-These levels describe how OSS is used in an increasingly effective fashion to drive value and address business needs.
+Corporate adoption of open source software can typically be classified with a model of maturity levels.
+These levels describe how open source software is used in an increasingly effective fashion to drive value and address business needs.
 One of the distinguishing factors for the different maturity levels is how outbound open source is handled in an organization.
 The insight that influencing the open source ecosystem is mainly done by participation in and contributing to open source projects is seen as a critical factor.

 A typical maturity model of corporate open source adoption looks like this (see for example [Haddad: Open Source Program Offices](https://www.linkedin.com/pulse/open-source-program-offices-primer-organizational-roles-haddad)):